SverreNystad/power-predictor/README.md

   <summary><b> We have beaten the following bots: </b></summary>

   ![gosborg](docs/bots/gosborg.png)
+The Gosborg 2049 VT was random guessing between 0 and max pv measurement.
   ![kenshi](docs/bots/kenshi.png)
+Linear Regression, with no feature engineering.
   ![quan-gos-chill](docs/bots/quan-gos-chill.png)
+Average for each location + hour
   ![gosipon](docs/bots/gospion.png)
+Random Forest with minial feature engineering.
   ![ryleena](docs/bots/ryleena.png)
+AutoML, some feature engineering and random split.
   ![frostling](docs/bots/frostling.png)
+Frostling used CatBoost with good feature engineering and good hyperparams.
   ![La La Lizard](docs/bots/la-la-lizard.png)
+La La Lizard was the avereage of two teaching assistans models
   ![KEN-O](docs/bots/ken-o.png)
+Keno used a single LightGBM with with change target and extensive hyperparameters search.
+It used one model for all 3 locations.
   ![Shao RyKhan](docs/bots/shao-rykhan.png)
+Shao TyKhan was made by using one of the best teaching assistants models, then averageing 10 different CatBoost models, having great hyper parameters and good feature engineering.
+But different to the other Virtual Teams was that it used one model for each location.
   ![Alt text](docs/bots/goslightning.png)
+  Goslightning was the best model that the professor made.
+This model had extended time to be finished.
+It used Geometric mean of 10 models from the teaching assistanst, 1 model averaged from other teaching assistanst solutions, 2 LightGBM models from the professor.
+The
 </details>